vectordotdev/vector/rfcs/2021-06-02-7709-helm-deprecate-custom-config-keys.md

 ## Alternatives

-Do nothing - as noted it's not a _huge_ amount of burden but it does make our planned transition to configuring Vector with a YAML file more tricky.
+- Do nothing - as noted it's not a _huge_ amount of burden but it does make our planned transition to configuring Vector with a YAML file more tricky.
+- Change the component keys to arrays, which are not merged when providing overrides - but forces the user to replace all entries if they set custom values.

 ## Plan Of Attack